-- Sufficient coverage - You can choose the sum assured under term insurance policies so that it offers you sufficient coverage.
+- Sufficient coverage - Policyholder can choose the sum assured under term insurance policies so that it offers them with sufficient coverage.
 Financial advisors are of the opinion that sufficient cover is equal to 10 times your annual income.
 It should be noted that inadequate coverage defeats the purpose of being insured.
-Along the same lines, it is important that you review your insurance cover and identify areas where you can cut down, so that you are not over-insured.
+Along the same lines, it is important that the policyholder reviews insurance cover and identifies areas where cost can be cut down, so that they you are not over-insured.

 - Survival benefits - While a regular term insurance plan does not have any survival benefits, a number of insurers have designed plans, i.e., Term Return of Premium Plans (TROPs), that offer survival benefits in the form of premium refunds at maturity.

-- Policy term - Term insurance plans offer you coverage for a fixed term.
-This indicates that you can take term insurance for a fixed duration wherein your family is financially protected.
-Following this, you can retire comfortably.
+- Policy term - Term insurance plans offers the policyholder with a fixed term coverage.
+This indicates that they can take term insurance for a fixed duration wherein their family is financially protected.
+Following this, they can retire comfortably.

 - Flexibility - Most term plans offer you the flexibility of buying the policy online or offline.
 In addition to this, many insurers do not insist on health check-ups if the sum assured under the plan is Rs.50 lakh or less.